-Because a commercial lease is a long-term commitment that a business entity will make with you, it is important that you pay careful attention when creating it.
+Because a commercial lease is a long-term commitment that a business entity will make with you, it is important that you pay careful attention when creating it after accepting a rental application.
 The truth is that knowing what to include in this legally binding document can be confusing.
 There are certain mandatory inclusions and disclosures, as well as optional clauses that you can add when detailing the terms of your contract.

 If you need a little help drawing up your first Texas commercial lease agreement, you can use this guide to create a professional contract that will safeguard your revenue and set the tone of your relationship with your tenant.

 Before delving into the details of what to include, it may be helpful to first discuss what a lease agreement is.
 In general, a rental contract is a binding legal document between a lessor and lessee for the lease of a property.

 When it comes to a commercial property lease, this agreement is drawn up to define the terms and conditions of renting a commercial space, such as a warehouse, office block, or retail building.